 Anticholinergics drugs block the neurotransmission that triggers sweat production.
-Basically they block your bodies ability to tell itself to produce sweat.
+Basically they block your body’s ability to tell itself to produce sweat.
 Unfortunately, this stops or reduces sweating throughout your whole body, not just your problem areas.
-Side effect may include dry mouth, blurred vision, dry eyes, constipation, urinary retention, over heating and more.
-Because of these side effects, medical practitioners have been cautious is recommending anticholinergic drugs and typically reserve as a later option in the process of treating hyperhidrosis.
+Side effects may include dry mouth, blurred vision, dry eyes, constipation, urinary retention, overheating and more.
+Because of these side effects, medical practitioners have been cautious about recommending anticholinergic drugs and typically reserve as a later option in the process of treating hyperhidrosis.

 - Many Side Effects